 Your handmade product is your baby.
 You have known it since it was born.
 It’s your creation.
 It grew up under your eyes from the very first piece to the last one.
 So, it’s natural for you to think that it’s hard to judge objectively.

 Fortunately it also isn’t true.
 Like many vintage housekeepers, you probably have your own kids at home.
 Despite your endless love, you charge yourself every time with objectivity and get connected to reality in order to offer them the best future.

 As strange as it seems, things are pretty much the same with your product.
-I found in Dani Marie’s book – The Handmade Entrepreneur – 3 things you MUST DO in order to get your product ready for the market:
+I found in Dani Marie’s

 - Make a proper research on the internet: “Spend time on Pinterest, Etsy or Facebook to see what other people are selling.
 It is almost guaranteed that someone else has what you have and you can get great ideas from people as well as learn how to become better at what you do.”